Soleus Muscle: Benefits, Exercise & How It Controls Blood Sugar

 Take Action: Discover Your Soleus Potential

-[1] General muscle physiology and function – Multiple established sources on soleus anatomy and function
+[1] General muscle physiology and function.
+Multiple established sources on soleus anatomy and function.

 [2] Hamilton MT, Hamilton DG, Zderic TW.
 A potent physiological method to magnify and sustain soleus oxidative metabolism improves glucose and lipid regulation. iScience.
-2022;25(9):104869.
+2022;25(9):104869. https://pubmed.ncbi.nlm.nih.gov/36034224/

 [3] University of Houston.
 Discovery Unlocks Potential of ‘Special’ Muscle.
 UH News.
 2022. https://stories.uh.edu/2022-soleus-pushup/

 [4] Paterson C, Fryer S, Stone K, et al. The effects of soleus push-up on glucose tolerance among sedentary workers. bioRxiv.
-2024.
+2024. https://www.biorxiv.org/content/10.1101/2024.11.14.623602v1

-[5] Medical literature on venous return and muscle pump mechanisms – Established circulatory physiology texts
+[5] Medical literature on venous return and muscle pump mechanisms.
+Established circulatory physiology texts.

-[6] Sports medicine literature on soleus function in injury prevention – Multiple peer-reviewed sources
+[6] Sports medicine literature on soleus function in injury prevention.
+Multiple peer-reviewed sources.

-[7] Age-related muscle atrophy research – Gerontology and muscle physiology literature
+[7] Age-related muscle atrophy research.
+Gerontology and muscle physiology literature.

-[9] Research on cinnamon and blood glucose regulation – Multiple nutritional science studies
+[9] Research on cinnamon and blood glucose regulation.
+Multiple nutritional science studies.

-Additional Resources:
+Additional resources:

 1. American Diabetes Association

-1. National Institute on Aging:
+2. National Institute on Aging

-1. American College of Sports Medicine:
+3. American College of Sports Medicine

 Authors